-One of the Company's Independent Directors, Mr Teo Siong Seng, is the Executive Chairman of Pacific International Lines (Private) Limited ("PIL"), a container shipping company.
-In his annual Declaration Form, Mr Teo declared that PIL provided shipping services to Raffles Shipping International Pte.
+One of the Company's Independent Directors, Mr Teo Siong Seng, is the Executive Chairman of Pacific International Lines (Private) Limited ("PIL"), a container shipping company in which he, together with his immediate family, holds an effective interest of less than 30%.
+In his Declaration Form, Mr Teo declared that PIL provided shipping services to Raffles Shipping International Pte.
 Ltd. ("RSI"), which is an indirect wholly-owned subsidiary of Wilmar and that all contracts between PIL and RSI were negotiated independently.
-For FY2022, PIL received freight charges amounting to US\$8.38 million from RSI.
+For FY2023, PIL received freight charges amounting to US\$6.17 million from RSI.